Incident Response

 - Managed Service Level

-If service interruption is not allowed during the recovery execution period, you may consider reviewing a disaster recovery scenario.
+If service interruption is not permitted during the recovery period, you might consider reviewing a disaster recovery scenario.

-Backup recovery and disaster recovery matters are covered in more detail in the Reliability Principles.
+Matters related to backup recovery and disaster recovery are covered in more detail in the Reliability Principles.

-Security incidents and personal data leaks not only lower an organization’s credibility, but can also cause legal and economic damage.
+Security incidents and personal data breaches not only diminish an organization’s credibility but can also cause legal and financial damages.

-If you want to respond quickly and effectively when an accident occurs, you must prepare a comprehensive and systematic response plan in advance.
+To respond quickly and effectively when an accident occurs, a comprehensive and systematic response plan must be prepared in advance.

-After an intrusion attempt is detected, swift and systematic response is required.
+After a breach attempt is detected, a swift and systematic response is required.

-The response procedures must be clearly distinguished step by step, and all members must fully understand the procedures.
+The response procedures must be clearly delineated by stage, and all members must fully understand the procedures.

-Incident recognition and reporting, initial response, incident investigation and recovery, and post-analysis and improvement stages each play an important role.
+Incident detection and reporting, initial response, incident investigation and recovery, and post‑analysis and improvement stages each play a critical role.

-This includes not only technical measures such as network blocking to prevent the spread of accidents, but also rapid communication with relevant departments.
+It includes not only technical measures such as network blocking to prevent the spread of incidents, but also rapid communication with relevant departments.

-To do this, it is necessary to have the capability to systematically collect and analyze log data, use digital forensic tools to precisely investigate the cause of incidents, and establish measures to prevent recurrence.
+To do this, it is necessary to have the capability to systematically collect and analyze log data, use digital forensics tools to thoroughly investigate the cause of incidents, and develop measures to prevent recurrence.

-Information collected through breach incident analysis can be used as important material to improve future security response strategies, so it should be managed to be quickly referenced when an incident occurs.
+Information collected through breach incident analysis can serve as valuable material for improving future security response strategies, so it should be managed to allow quick reference when an incident occurs.

 The following are items that should be included in an incident response scenario.

-- Definition and scope of breach incidents such as personal information leakage and data tampering
+- Definition and scope of security incidents such as personal information leakage and data tampering

-- Emergency contact system (including external experts, specialized companies, specialized institutions, etc.)
+- Emergency contact system (including external experts, specialized companies, specialized institutions)

-- Procedures for reporting, notifying, recording, and reporting in case of a security incident (relevant agencies, users, etc.)
+- Procedures for reporting, notifying, recording, and reporting (to relevant agencies, users, etc.) when a security incident occurs

 - Procurement of equipment and resources for incident recovery

-- Analysis of breach incident cause and response report preparation
+- Incident cause analysis and response report preparation

 - Incident response and recovery training, training scenario

-- Other necessary items for preventing and recovering from security incidents
+- Necessary measures for preventing and recovering from other security incidents

-The following diagram is an example of a security incident response procedure, and the incident response procedure can be configured to suit each organization.
+The figure below is an example of a security incident response procedure, and the response process can be tailored to each organization.

-For example, you can use DDoS Protection service to respond to DDoS attacks, and you can increase the number of servers through Auto-Scaling to respond to attacks.
+For example, you can use a DDoS Protection service to counter DDoS attacks, and you can increase the number of servers via Auto-Scaling to handle the attack.

-- Respond to security attacks using managed security services.
+- We address security attacks by leveraging managed security services.

-- Prepare response measures for each type of infringement and apply automated actions to prevent service interruption.
+- Develop response plans for each type of infringement and apply automated measures to prevent service interruptions.